*Magnify*

 SPONSORED LINKS

-Rated: E · Fiction · Animal · #2260747
+Rated: E · Short Story · Animal · #2260747

 An ongoing battle between myself a tenacious squirrel, who I've dubbed as Satan

-As I sat working on my home computer, I suddenly saw movement from the corner of my left eye.
-I turned and looked, there through the window and sitting in my front yard, sat my 8” tall nemesis!
-As still as a statue and glaring at me.
-The nerve of the little bugger!
-Upon seeing he had my attention, he then had the audacity to start laughing, I mean really laughing.
-Holding it's gut, rolling on the ground laughing and the whole while pointing at me!
-When I stood up and approached the window, the little tyrant stopped and stood.
-Giving me a steely stare, he put his little left hand on the inside of it's right elbow, at the same time bending the arm to face the sky.
-As the arm went up, he began making a fist while keeping the middle finger extended.
+While giving me a steely stare, he then put his little left hand on the inside of his right elbow, while at the same time, then bending the arm to face the sky.
+As the arm went up, he began making a fist with the middle finger extended.
 With one harsh motion, he shoved it towards me.
 Was this little *!@t flipping me off!!!
-Yes by gosh, he certainly was!
-He wasn't done, no, he then turned around pointing his backside at me and vigorously began wiggling his rear while curling his fluffy gray tale, swishing up and down.
-The thing looked like one of those New Years Eve horns, the ones you blow and they uncurl.
-When I started to open the widow he froze and then ran off like a bolt of lighting.
-That's it, this time it really is war!
+Yes by gosh, he certainly was!, and he wasn't done.
+No, he then turned around pointing his backside at me, and vigorously began wiggling his rear, all the while curling his fluffy gray tale, and swishing it up and down.
+The thing looked like one of those New Years Eve horns, the ones that when you blow, they uncurl.
+When I started to open the widow he froze, and then ran off like a bolt of lighting.
+That's it, this war is not over!

 In the beginning, with our parents no longer with us, I felt lost, so I decided to look at all the things I had neglected during that time of care-giving.
-One of these neglected things had been our yard, which by this time, was in a sorrowful state.
-It looked like a jungle of weeds had overgrown everything else.
-I knew I needed to get a game plan put together of how I wanted my yard to get back in shape.
+One of those neglected things had been our back yard, which by this time, was in a sorrowful state.
+It looked like a jungle of weeds, and nothing else.
+I knew I needed to make a game plan of how to get my yard get back into shape.
 The first step, to whatever I planned, entailed pulling all those weeds.
 Off I began my task with much zest and enthusiasm, yet, looking back I had failed to notice I was not the only one in my yard at that time.
-Unbeknownst to me, there had been a pair of interested eyes watching my activity the whole time from the corner of my yard.
+Unbeknownst to me, from the corner of my yard, there had been a pair of interested eyes watching my activity the whole time.

 I guess another thing that was irking me was, across the street from our house is a creek, a REALLLY LONG CREEK!
 Thousands of squirrels could live there in blissful squirrel harmony.
-Plenty of oak trees loaded with acorns and the creek for water.
+Plenty of oak trees loaded with acorns, and the creek for water.
 If they wanted my garden stuff, fine, just cross the street and take a little, then go back HOME ACROSS THE STREET!
 But nope, obviously, that wasn't going to happen.

 Day one, no action.
 Day Two, no action.
 Day three, all the bait dishes were knocked over, no sign of dead anything.
 Day four, my Nemesis, Satan, is watching me though my office window as he sits on the front lawn.
 Well you know the rest.